camethster101/git/README.md

 # Brand Data Check
-Checks a brand for the following against products against our 3 databases Bigcommerce, eBay, and Suredone .
+Checks a brand for the following updates: discontinued, images, pricing in our 3 data warehouses: suredone, bigcommerce, eBay.